 From the outset it should probably be stated that organisations which operate in the ‘Not for Profit (NfP)’ or ‘third sector’ are incredibly diverse both in terms of the scope and scale of their operations.
 Whilst many NfPs confine their services to local communities and causes many others operate nationally or internationally and manage millions dollars of operating budgets.
 To govern these sorts of organisation the vast majority have recruited ‘significant’ board members who are passionate about the organisations work and their own contribution.

 As an ex-board recruiter and passionate and unpaid not for profit board member myself let me nail my colours to the mast.
 I am in favour of remunerating all board members.
 Having said that, I do understand the difficulty that most NfPs face in doing this.
 However, from a recruiting perspective I, and my colleagues, have found it far easier to attract and retain quality candidates if a, even a fairly minor, sitting fee is offered.
-If you are interested in my thoughts on how to Recruit & Retain Board Members you can watch the short video here.

 As an overarching statement it is fair to say I think that it is quite unusual for not for profits outside of large, complex entities such as health care systems or large foundations to remunerate their board members.
 In fact, a recent study suggested only 2% of Not for Profit Boards compensate their members.
 Another study suggested that 96% of Not for Profits have voluntary boards.